mjordan/islandora_sundog/README.md

 # Islandora Sundog

 Experimental module that adds fields to Solr by bypassing Fedora GSearch.
 The motivation for doing this is that adding custom fields to Solr is typically done by modifying the XSLT stylesheets invoked by GSearch.
 This requires access to the server GSearch is running on, and also... modifying XSLT stylesheets on the server GSearch is running on.
-This module implements an alternative way of adding additional fields to Solr, for example, to customize searching and metadata display.
+This module implements an alternative way of adding additional fields to Solr via a graphical user interface, for example, to customize searching and metadata display.

 # Background